+Withdrawal from courses

-Withdrawal from courses: For graduate students, withdrawal from core courses without withdrawing from the degree program is very rare and of questionable value to the student.
+For graduate students, withdrawal from core courses without withdrawing from the degree program is very rare and of questionable value to the student.
 Because most courses are offered, at most, once per year, withdrawing can substantially slow a student's progress in the program.
 Further, since failing to make adequate progress (see below) is just as likely to result in academic probation as falling below a 3.0 grade-point average, it makes little sense to withdraw from a course to maintain a higher average.
 Withdrawing from a course before the first examination results in a grade of W. Withdrawing any time after the first exam will result in a grade of WP if the student's grade at the time of withdrawal is a C or better; or a grade of WF if the grade is below seventy percent (70%).
 Withdrawal is never permitted beyond the time point at which two-thirds or more of the course has been completed, as judged by the course director.
 Withdrawal from any course requires the written permission of the Associate Dean for Graduate Studies, and, in the case of Ph.D. students, may result in stipend suspension.

-Core Course Remediation and Retake: Ph.D. students who earn a final grade of C in any of the core courses, will be required to remediate the core course in which a C was earned.
+Core Course Remediation and Retake

+Ph.D. students who earn a final grade of C in any of the core courses, will be required to remediate the core course in which a C was earned.
 Remediation is intended to resolve specific and focal deficiencies as identified by the course directors.
 If the deficiency is determined to be severe or broad-based rather than focal, course directors may, at their discretion, may require a student with a C to retake the entire course.
 If course remediation is appropriate, the specific remediation process is determined by the course director, and remediation may be accomplished by self-study followed by an examination covering a focal deficiency, or a comprehensive examination covering the entire course.
 Remediation exam(s) must be completed by June 30th of the academic year in which the deficiency occurred, although the course director may request an extension to July 31st.
 The course director will evaluate performance on such examinations.
 Performance on the remediation exam at a level of B or better is required for a passing grade.
 If a passing grade is achieved, the Registrar will be instructed to modify the official record (e.g., C/B with the B (3.0) being used to calculate the student's grade-point average (GPA).
 A grade higher than B will not be recorded for any course in which remediation is required.
-Failure to achieve a passing grade (B) in the course based on results from the remediation exam triggers an automatic dismissal recommendation.
+Failure to achieve a passing grade (B) in the course based on results from the remediation exam triggers an automatic dismissal recommendation a course is failed, the F remains on the transcript and continues to be a component of the student's cumulative GPA.
+The grade for the retake of the course is entered as a separate grade.
+A student may earn an A for the retake but this will not, by itself, mathematically offset the GPA deficiency generated by the original F (i.e., one A grade and one F grade will average to a C, which will have to be offset by one or more additional A's to reach the required overall 3.0 GPA).
+Failure to achieve at least a passing grade (B or A) in any course retake triggers an automatic dismissal recommendation.